pixelart7/muse-portfolio-pricing-scheme/README.md

 ## portfolioInfo

-Currently, only one key "page" it is used for the calculation, back-end can just fetch the numbers of page from the internal generation function
+Currently, only one key "pages" it is used for the calculation, back-end can just fetch the numbers of page from the internal generation function

 ```
 {
-  page: 10
+  pages: 10
 }
 ```